bwa-book/chapter-14/README.md

 ## Projects

-This repository contains three projects:
+This repository contains four projects:

-1. ** - This project contains .
+1. *Heartbeat* - This project contains an app to demonstrate how to access heartrate data via the HealthKit APIs.
-2. ** - This project contains .
+2. *Swoosh* - This project is an example of how to access accelerometer data from the device using CoreMotion.
+3. *Mercury* - This project is a further demonstration of using CoreMotion to access the accelerometer, specifically for step measurements.
-3. *PlayHaptic* - This project contains a small app intended to illustrate the playback of haptic feedback.
+4. *PlayHaptic* - This project contains a small app intended to illustrate the playback of haptic feedback.

 ## Corrections

 If you find a mistake in the sample code, please feel free to raise it as an [Issue against this repository](https://github.com/bwa-book/chapter-14/issues).